12.010 Computational Methods of Scientific

 Mathematica and Matlab. |

-Mathematic notebook 12.010.Lec18_NDsolve.nb Matlab
+Mathematic notebook Lec19_NDsolve.nb Matlab

-Lec18_bacc.m |
+Lec19_bacc.m |

-Web Page Lec 19 PDF Lec 19 Powerpoint Tuesday December 1, 2009 |
+Lec 19 PDF Lec 19 Powerpoint Tuesday November 23, 2010 |

-Lecture 22: Introduction of Class Project.
-Graphics formats and issues about
+Lecture 23: Introduction of Class Project.
+Examination of Q03 results.
+Graphics

-vector and pixel based graphics. http://gmt.soest.hawaii.edu/ GMT graphics package for mapping
+generators http://gmt.soest.hawaii.edu/ GMT graphics package for mapping

-generator.
-The order of the class presentations will be
+applications The order of the class presentations

-Web Page Lec 23 PDF Lec 23 Powerpoint Thursday December 4, 2008 |
+Lec 23 PDF Lec 23 Powerpoint Tuesday December 7, 2010 |

-Homework Schedule for 2009 (replaced during
+Homework Schedule for 2010

 Homework will be set here